Optimal and Self Selection of Service Type in a Queueing System where Long Service Postpones the Need for the Next Service: System optimization

 \subsection{The case $N = 2$}

-When there are two users in the system, there are three possible states $(i,h)$ a user in service may face: $(1,0), (1,1), (2,0)$.
-Denote the strategy by $a(1,0)\, a(1,1)\,| a(2,0)$.
+When there are two customers in the system, there are three possible states $(i,h)$ a customer in service may face: $(1,0), (1,1), (2,0)$.
+Denote the strategy by

 For each strategy, there are specific transition rates for each $(i,h) \in \mathcal{S}$, based on which we can calculate the steady-state probabilities.
-For example, if the strategy is $01|1$, the transition rate diagram is depicted in Figure \ref{fig:TRD2}(a).
-Note that when the strategy is $01|1$, three states $(0,0),(0,1),(1,0)$ are transient.
-Thus the decision at state $(1,0)$ does not affect efficiency.
-That is, $11|1$ and $01|1$ result in the same efficiency.
-If we only keep the recurrent states, the transition rate diagram is depicted in Figure \ref{fig:TRD2}(b), and the efficiency calculated from it is the same as for strategy $01|1$ or $11|1$.
+For example, if the strategy is $01|1$, the transition rate diagram is depicted in Figure \ref{fig:TRD2}.
+Note that in this case, three states $(0,0),(0,1),(1,0)$ are transient.
+States $(0,0)$ and $(0,1)$ do not require action as no one is at service, the decision at state $(1,0)$ does not affect system efficiency.
+If we only keep the recurrent states, the transition rate diagram is depicted in Figure \ref{fig:TRD2}(b), and the efficiency calculated from it is the same as for the strategy $01|1$ or $11|1$.
 We will use `$*$' in the strategy to denote the action for the transient states.
-For example, we use ${*}1|1$ to denote the strategy.
-Following the similar reasoning, we denote $01|0$ and $00|0$ as $0{*}|0$.
+For example, we use ${*}1|1$ to denote strategy $01|1$ or $11|1$ because they result in the same efficiency.
+Following similar reasoning, we denote $01|0$ and $00|0$ as $0{*}|0$.
 In the following discussion, we only consider strategies $0{*}|0, {*}1|1, 00|1, 11|0, 10|0$, and $10|1$.
-The steady-state probabilities under the six strategies are calculated and shown in Appendix \ref{appendix:1}, with which we can calculate the efficiency using \eqref{eq:SW} or \eqref{eq:SW2}.
+The steady-state probabilities under the six strategies are calculated and shown in Appendix \ref{appendix:1}, with which we can calculate the efficiency of the system using \eqref{eq:SW} or \eqref{eq:SW2}.

-The first interesting result we have is for strategy $10|1$, and is summarized in Lemma \ref{lemma:101}, whose proof is in Appendix \ref{appendix:101}. \begin{lemma} Strategy $10|1$ is never optimal. \end{lemma} A similar result holds for strategy $10|0$, and is presented in Lemma \ref{lemma:100}, whose proof is in Appendix \ref{appendix:100}. \begin{lemma} Strategy $10|0$ is never optimal. \end{lemma} Intuitively, strategy $10|*$ cannot be optimal.
-When the other user is active in low rate, she will not come to the server soon, so the manager is expected to be less motivated to choose high rate than in the case when the other user is active in high rate.
+The first interesting result we have is for strategies $10|0$ and $10|1$.
+It is summarized in Lemma \ref{lemma:101}, whose proof is in Appendix \ref{appendix:101} and \ref{appendix:100}. \begin{lemma} The strategy $10|0$ or $10|1$ is never optimal. \end{lemma} Intuitively, the strategies $10|0$ and $10|1$ cannot be optimal.
+In state $(1,0)$, the other customer is active at a low rate, while in state $(1,1)$, the other customer is active at a high rate.
+So the active customer will come to the server sooner if it is $(1,1)$.
+If the manager selects the high rate when it is $(1,0)$, then she has a higher incentive to choose a high rate at $(1,1)$.